 From the beginning I had this plan to make blue hour for the exterior and overcast / blue hour for interiors.
 So it was never a tough decision to make, just sticking to the plan.

-I’m trying to have a pretty lighten scene when doing the setup of the main light situation, it’s just easier to tweak things that way.
+Im trying to have a pretty lighten scene when doing the setup of the main light situation, its just easier to tweak things that way.

 I used image based lighting setup with an HDRI inside a V-Ray Domelight for the environment in all images and for the interior light I used IES lights and V-Ray Light Planes.